tombensve/MarkdownDoc/Editor/docs/MarkdownDoc-Editor.md

 Also note that since this .app is not signed, Mac OS X Mavericks and upp will not allow you to run the app if you do not open upp for running all types of apps in the security settings.

 Due to GUI bugs in the editor component of earlier versions of Java, Java 1.8 or higher is required to be installed on your system for the app to be able to run, assuming you are using the version I'm providing for download in the README.md document.
 If you checkout the source and build yourself then it will require Java 1.6 and upp.
 But be warned: You will be annoyed if you use Java lower than 1.8!

-### Version 1.4 usage changes

-In prevous versions there were only one file per window and you could open multiple windows.
-Now there is only one window and you can open multiple files and select which file to work with in the editor window.
-It is like a tabbed window, but instead of tabs there is a popup list of all open files and you click on the one you want to edit.
-The reason for this is to have editing distraction free.
-When you are writing, you only have the text you are working on and nothing else in the window.
-This works even better with full screen.

-Since the editor now has become very file oriented you can no longer edit an unknown file that you specify a file for later when you save.
-So when you press the "+" toolbar icon or start the editor without any files specified then a file chooser will popup.
-In this case you can either navigate to a directory and then enter a name for a new file and it will be created or you can specify existing files and they will be opened.
-Do note that since you can open multiple files at the same time, the opened files does not necessarily become the current edited file visible in the window!
-But if you open the files poup you will get the newly opened files in the file list.

 ## Running